WSFJ-TV

 WSFJ-TV (channel 51) is a television station licensed to London, Ohio, United States, broadcasting the digital multicast network Bounce TV to the Columbus area.
-Owned and operated by the Ion Media subsidiary of the E. W. Scripps Company, the station maintains studios on North Central Drive in Lewis Center, Ohio.
+Owned by the Ion Media subsidiary of the E. W. Scripps Company, the station maintains studios on North Central Drive in Lewis Center, Ohio.

 Even though WSFJ-TV is licensed as a full-power station, its broadcasting radius only covers the immediate Columbus area, as it shares spectrum with low-power, Class A Daystar station WCLL-CD, which transmits from a tower on Twin Rivers Drive near downtown Columbus.
 Therefore, WSFJ-TV relies on cable and satellite carriage to reach the entire market.

 History

 WSFJ-TV began operations on March 9, 1980.
 Originally licensed to Newark, 30 mi east of Columbus, it was the market's first independent television station, and the first new commercial station in the area since 1949.
 On paper, Columbus had grown large enough to support an independent station as far back as the late 1960s.
 However, the Columbus area is a very large market geographically, stretching across a large swath of central Ohio.
 The only available full-power allocations in the market were on UHF, and UHF stations do not carry well across large blocks of territory.
 By the late 1970s, cable television had gained enough penetration to make an independent station viable.
 Prior to the arrival of WSFJ, Columbus-area cable systems imported the signals of independents from nearby areas, such as WXIX-TV in Cincinnati, WUAB in Cleveland and WTTV in Indianapolis.

 The new station ran only Christian programs, including The PTL Club, Jimmy Swaggart, The 700 Club, Another Life, and children's programming.
 In the fall of 1980, WSFJ began running secular programming such as Independent Network News and New Zoo Revue during the weekdays, along with Wild Kingdom and other hunting and wildlife shows on Saturdays.
 However, the schedule remained predominantly Christian, and its policy regarding secular programming was very conservative so as not to offend the sensibilities of its mostly fundamentalist and Pentecostal viewership.
 It was the only over-the-air source of non-network programming in central Ohio until WTTE (channel 28) signed on in 1984.

 In February 1999, the station had a secondary affiliation with Pax TV (later i: Independent Television, now Ion Television), running the network's programming from 11 a.m. to 7 p.m. and again from 10 p.m. to 1 a.m.
 WSFJ also began to be seen on a translator in Columbus, WCPX-LP (channel 48), which was owned by Pax's parent company, Paxson Communications (now Ion Media).
 Before this, Pax programming was seen overnights on WWHO, a WB affiliate then owned by the Paramount Stations Group.
 WSFJ was the largest Ion affiliate owned by a company other than Ion Media Networks.